varjak/oo/README.md

 It was developed to evaluate the reduction of MRI-artifacts on an EEG by the online reduction tool found in: https://github.com/LaSEEB/NeuXus

+To use it, download it and in your script, add the path to the package: addpath('path_to_oo/oo')

+Then, call its functions by using the package namespace.
+For example: data = oo.io.load('set','Dataset-1','fol','Preprocessed/','sub',[1,2,3],'ses',["session-1", "session-2"],'run',[1,2]);